WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 The first step in the process of migrating data is to configure your storage, which defines where data is being migrated from (the source) and to (the target).

 * Supported sources are: **HDFS**
-* Supported targets are: **ADLS Gen2**, **S3**, **Google Cloud Storage**, **IBM Cloud Object Storage (S3)** and **HDFS**
+* Supported targets are: **ADLS Gen2**, **Amazon Simple Storage Service (Amazon S3)**, **Google Cloud Storage**, **IBM Cloud Object Storage (S3)** and **HDFS**

 Configure storage with either the [UI](#configure-storage-with-the-ui) or the [CLI](#configure-storage-with-the-cli).

 ## Configure storage with the UI

-The Storage panel shows the underlying storage used by LiveData Migrator as either a source or target.
+The Storage panel shows the filesystems LiveData Migrator uses as either a source or target for data migrations.
 LiveData Migrator supports one source and one or more targets.
-Each storage displays its associated processes, such as which LiveData Migrator is used to access it.
+Each filesystem displays its associated processes, such as which LiveData Migrator is used to access it.

 Use the Storage panel to:

-* View and configure the source and target storages.
+* View and configure the source and target filesystems.
 * Add further targets.
 * Add additional LiveData Migrator servers and [LiveData Plane](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/get-started) servers.
-* Configure S3-compatible Targets using the [Hadoop S3A configuration](http://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) exposed in the UI.
+* Configure Amazon S3-compatible targets using the [Hadoop S3A configuration](http://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) exposed in the UI.
 * Connect to additional LiveData Migrator or LiveData Plane instances and configure their respective storages.

 ### Configure source storage